data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array where all elements are equal to zero, except for the `k`th diagonal, whose values are equal to one.
+TODO: output array data type.

 ### <a name="full" href="#full">#</a> full(shape, fill_value, /, *, dtype=None)